mulllhausen/btc-inquisitor/README.md

-    --allow-orphans

-Turning this option on permits orphan blocks in the result set.

     -b, --get-balance

 Output the balance for each of the specified ADDRESSES.
 Note that if an incomplete block range is specified then the balance will only be correct based on that range.